 After 6 years as Zammo,Lee left Grange Hill with critical acclaim for his portrayal of Zammo’s battle with heroin addiction.
 Lee had always been interested in boxing and continued to develop his skill to a high level.
 Unfortunately a car accident in the early 1990s left Lee unable to box again.
 Lee has made several TV appearances since leaving Grange Hill, including an episode of The Bill in which his girlfriend was played by Melissa Wilkes, who also played his girlfriend Jackie Wright in Grange Hill!
 Lee set up a successful key-cutting business in London, where he works today.
 Lee recently attended a Grange Hill ‘Just Say No’ reunion (screened on Channel 4) and also recorded an interview for Radio One with Erkan Mustafa who played Roland Browning (see pictures).
 He continues to make public appearances for charity events and appeared as a contestant on BBC3’s Celebrity Scissorhands, raising money for Children In Need.

 Erkan played Roland Browning for six years and turned him into a true TV icon.
 Suffering from horrific bullying at the hands of Gripper Stebson, by the time he left Grange Hill six year later Roland was able to stand up for himself and had discovered a talent for foreign languages.
 Erkan, meanwhile, went on to star in two series of Lenny Henry’s sitcom ‘Chef!’ as well as several episodes of Black Adder.
-He continues to act occasionally, present TV shows and along with Lee MacDonald (Zammo), makes a range of public appearances at charity events.
-Erkan was instrumental in bringing the cast together for a 2009 charity reunion.
+He continues to act occasionally, present TV shows and along with Lee MacDonald (Zammo), makes a range of public appearances at charity events, as well as producing and directing.
+Erkan was instrumental in bringing the cast together for several charity reunions.

 ALISON BETTLES (Fay Lucas)

 Fay Lucas is one of Grange Hill’s best remembered characters.
 This sporty and popular girl caused a scandal when she began a relationship with teacher Mr King.
 Fay was played by Alison Bettles, whose mother, June, became one of Grange Hill’s chaperones.
 After leaving Grange Hill in 1987, Alison went on to appear in a special war-time episode of ‘Eastenders’.
 She also had roles in other popular TV dramas, such as London’s Burning.
-Alison is married with four children, and after taking time out is returning to acting.
-Alison also runs a freight business in her ‘spare’ time!
+Alison is married with four children, and runs the family business in her ‘spare’ time!
 Alison’s children have followed in their mother’s footsteps, with parts in several adverts and television series.
-Her son Albert, recently won an award for ‘Television Moment Of The Year’ for his portrayal as ‘The Boy’ in the 2005 revival of Doctor Who.
+Her son Albert, won an award for ‘Television Moment Of The Year’ for his portrayal as ‘The Boy’ in the 2005 revival of Doctor Who.
 It was his portrayal of a ghostly boy in a gas mask, crying ‘Are you my Mummy?’ that scared children across Britain!

 Diligent, kind and caring, Janet St-Clair will always be remembered for her desperate attempts to help Roland Browning fit in to life at Grange Hill.
 Following Roland (who she referred to as Ro-Land) around with her catchphrase ‘I just want to help you Roland!’, Janet St-Clair became a television legend!
 Played by Simon Nylander, Janet remained at Grange Hill until 1986.
 Slightly younger than the rest of her classmates, Simone continued to act after leaving Grange Hill and also went into modelling.
 She can be seen on the cover of the En Vogue album Soul Flower.
 Simone became close friends with actor Russell Brand whilst at university, but after living with Brand, threw his belongings out onto the street (a fact recalled in his autobiography).
-Simone went on to have a successful career working for Simon Fuller’s 19 Management organisation.
+Simone went on to have a successful career working for Simon Fuller’s 19 Management organisation, before becoming a key member of a voice over business.
 She remains in regular contact with Erkan Mustafa who played Roland.

 JULIANNE STEEL (Dianne Cooney)